jcbhmphrs733/texasholdem2/README.md

    python main_tournament.py
    ```

-Your bot will be **automatically discovered and included** in the tournament!
+Your bot will be **automatically discovered and included** in the tournament after a quick validation to ensure neccesary requirements have been met!

 ## Bot Requirements